15 Cold Call Opening Lines That Actually Book Meetings

 Permission-Based Openers

-These work because they give the prospect control, which paradoxically makes them more likely to keep listening.
-Brandon Mulrenin's research on 1,000 cold calls found that permission-based openers can achieve success rates as high as 88.6%.
+Hand the prospect control and, counterintuitively, they're more likely to keep listening.
+Brandon Mulrenin's research on 1,000 cold calls found that permission-based openers can hit success rates as high as 88.6%.

 1. The direct approach "Hi [Name], this is [Your Name] from [Company].
 I know I'm calling out of the blue.
 Do you have 30 seconds so I can tell you why, and you can decide if it's worth continuing?"